 A speaker with a sensitivity of 84 dB SPL @ 1W/1m will require 28 dB of gain.
 This means each speaker would require 631W of average power (peak power of 1262).
-These values are incredibly high and it’s unlikely you’ll find a speaker with these specs designed for the purpose of live sound.
+These values are incredibly high, and it's unlikely you'll find a speaker with these specs designed for the purpose of live sound.
 This is just an example.

-Note, again, that these are theoretical examples to help illustrate the variety of speaker applications and what constitutes a subjectively “good” power handling rating in a speaker.
+Again, these are theoretical examples to help illustrate the variety of speaker applications and what constitutes a subjectively “good” power handling rating in a speaker.

 Speaker Minimum Power Ratings